Seishiro Sakurazuka: X

 In the manga X, Seishiro returns to Tokyo to assume his place as one of the Dragons of Earth, warriors who are destined to fight the Dragons of Heaven and eliminate mankind.
 Following the loss of his right eye in Tokyo Babylon, Seishiro now wears a pair of sunglasses instead of normal glasses to conceal his damaged eye.
 He tries to kill the Dragons of Heavens but their leader Kamui Shiro destroys his illusions.
 In a later encounter with Kamui, Seishiro retreats when a Fuma Monou accidentally stops his powers using his unknown talent.
 In his role as a Dragon of Earth, Seishiro destroys the Nakano Sun Plaza, starting an earthquake.
 He encounters an adult Subaru and briefly fights him.
 Seishiro befriends Fuma, the new leader of the Dragons of Earth.
 Seishiro observes a fight between his new ally and Subaru which ends with the former's victory while Subaru loses an eye in a similar manner as him.
 Shortly afterwards, Fuma contacts Seishiro and tells him he is the only one who can grant Subaru's true wish and it is not what Seishiro believes.

 Seishiro encounters Subaru at Tokyo's Rainbow Bridge for a final fight.
-As Seishiro deals his final blow, Hokuto's dying spell she performed in the finale of Tokyo Babylon.
+As Seishiro deals his final blow, Hokuto's dying spell she performed in the finale of Tokyo Babylon was triggered.
 This results in Subaru with his hand through Seishiro's chest, killing him.
 Hokuto's final wish was that Subaru could not be killed by and told the mechanic of her spell Seishiro in her last moments that she has faith in him that he would not kill her brother.
 As Subaru confesses that his true wish was existing in Seishiro's mind even through death, Seishiro smiles kindly to Subaru and says unknown words before dying.
 Some time after the battle, Fuma finds the remains of Seishiro's corpse and offers Subaru to transfer the remaining intact eye.
 As Subaru questions Fuma, he reveals that Seishiro wished to erase Fuma's trace on Subaru, from their previous battle which he saw.
 After regaining his full sight, Subaru becomes the 14th Sakurazukamori and a Dragon of Earth.

 In a sidestory of the series, Seishiro becomes the Sakurazukamori by killing his mother, Setsuka.
 As she dies in his arms, she tells him he will also be killed by the person he loves.